-French President Says US, France & Allies Must Stay & Build A “New Syria” After War
+Macron Says US, France & Allies Must Stay & Build A “New Syria” After War

-French President Emmanuel Macron has said that the US, France and their allies should not leave Syria when the conflict with ISIS is over, but must stay and build a “new Syria”
+Emmanuel Macron has said that the US, France and their allies should not leave Syria when the conflict with ISIS is over, but must stay and build a “new Syria”

-In an interview with Fox News Macron said:“We would have to build a new Syria after war,” stressing that the role of the US would be “very important” in this process.
+In an interview with Fox News the French President said:“We would have to build a new Syria after war,” stressing that the role of the US would be “very important” in this process.

 .@EmmanuelMacron discusses the role of the U.S. and allies in Syria: pic.twitter.com/nMnloASJUL